Roy-wonji/WeaveDI/docs/guide/bootstrap.md

 ## Conditional Bootstrap

-Use when you want to skip if already initialized.
+Use this when you want to skip if already initialized.

 ```swift
 let didInit = await WeaveDI.Container.bootstrapIfNeeded { container in